brucemack/w1tkz/mtr2000/README.md

 * DB9 pin 6 -> RJ45 pin 5 (striped white/blue)

 *NOTE:* There are some conflicting pinouts on the Repeater Builder page.
 Use caution here.
 The cable explained here has been tested on the W1TKZ MTR2000.

+## Notes on PL Tone

+Copied from Repeater Builder page:

+“When you go to hook an MTR2000 to an external controller (like an RLC, Arcom, or Scom) you will discover a known "gotcha!" that the station (repeater) does not transmit PL when using the System Connector auxiliary audio input and EPTT (External PTT).
+You will need to sum your external PL encoder audio and the transmit audio and then inject the mixed audio into the aux audio input pin.
+When Zetron was doing paging with MSFs they created their own integrated summing amplifier and built it into a cable (part # 950-9919).
+Motorola relabeled it as the CDN6321 Zetron interface kit.
+But try and find one… Or just the schematic… When you create a summing amplifier you should have a low-pass filter after the PL encoder so it only lets the sub-audible (below 250 Hz) tone through.
+The PL level should be separately controlled, and if possible, independent of the total modulation.
+Likewise the repeat audio should have a high-pass filter in line, so it doesn't let audio get into the sub-audible range, which will interfere with the PL tone.
+It too should have its own level control.
+Ideally, these two sources would be isolated and summed by another amplifier followed by a master audio level control.”